 - Medical personnel face stiff penalties and are reluctant to provide family members access.

 - A special HIPPA authorization ensures access to medical information.

 #12 Mistake: Believing Estate Planning is a “One-Time Event”

 - There may be personal and legal changes that occur, requiring updates to your plan.

 - Lasting relationships are key, and making sure your plan grows with you.

-We offer a full Wills and Trusts package with fee ranges to suit your individual needs and investment and a free consultation to determine if we can help you meet your goals.
+We offer complete estate planning services with fee ranges to suit your individual needs.
+Find out today how we can help you meet your goals.
 Contact attorney Feliz Martone to begin your unique plan.